 In addition, I enjoy experimenting with things - take some stuff out of the sandbox and have a play e.g. on atonality.
 To me, there has always to be a right mix between a visual/mental image stimulation and the actual aural delivery.
 I am a big fan of the famous Italian Giallo thrillers plus classic sci-fi and horror movies.
 I can get to my best speed once I, for example, have a certain word or phrase come to my mind, then I build up the imagery around it and rather sooner than later I find myself writing that right bass line and putting together that right melody to fit the vision.

 For example, with "Fenris", the roars that you hear at around 2:30 into the song are animating the wolf you are facing in the song.
 Regarding gear, my setup is pretty commonplace for any synthwave musician nowadays: a solid and trusty laptop (MacBook Pro), a good selection of solid VSTs and plug-ins, keyboards, a sampler/controller and some hardware analog synths too.
 Among these things, I, of course, have hoarded some guitars, amps and even a melodica over the years!

-We're not the only ones who got a film composer like feel for your work.
+We can't not the only ones who got a film composer-like feel for your work.
 Do you have anything to do with that perception, such as do you approach your tracks as if they were soundtracks or is that because we're just obsessed with movies?